Lilburn (Ellicott City, Maryland)

-Lilburn Mansion, also known as the Balderstones Mansion or Hazeldene is a historic home located in Ellicott City, Howard County, Maryland.
+Lilburn Mansion (also known as the Balderstones Mansion or Hazeldene) is a historic house in Ellicott City, Howard County, Maryland.

-The site of the structure is on an original 2,500-acre land grant named the Valley of Owen.
-The gothic revival mansion was built on College avenue for Baltimore foundry owner Henry Richard Hazlehurst in 1857.
-The house has architectural features that included a bell tower and solarium.
+The structure sits on what was once part of a 2,500-acre land grant called Valley of Owen.
+The Gothic Revival mansion was built in 1857 on College Avenue for Baltimore foundry owner Henry Richard Hazlehurst.
+The house has a bell tower and solarium.
 A 1923 fire destroyed the front parlor and interior.
-The original 20 acres site has been subdivided down to 8 acres with the guesthouse and carport outbuildings demolished.
+Its original 12-acre site has been whittled to 8 acres; its guesthouse and carport outbuildings have been demolished.

 In later years, the mansion has been popularized by haunted house storytellers.